A time-varying bivariate copula joint model for longitudinal and time-to-event data: Time-varying bivariate copula joint model framework

 The corresponding survival process for this subject is given by a proportional hazard model (Cox, 1972\cite{cox72}) with frailty terms as:

-where $\bm w_{i}$ is a $q\times1$ vector of baseline explanatory variables for the survival process with associated regression parameter vector $\bm\beta_{2},$ the $r$-dimensional vector $\bm\alpha$ characterises the dependency between the two sub-models and $\circ$ is the Hadamard product.
+where $\bm w_{i}$ is a $q\times1$ vector of baseline explanatory variables for the survival process with associated regression parameter vector $\bm\beta_{2},$ the parameter $\gamma$ characterises the dependency between the two sub-models.
 Common covariates are allowed for $\bm x_{i}$ and $\bm w_{i}$.
-The baseline hazard function is common for all subjects and assumed to be a piecewise-constant function having $K-1$ equally spaced internal knots as:
+The baseline hazard function is common for all subjects and assumed to be a piecewise-constant function having $K-1$ equally spaced internal knots (Rizopoulos, 2010\cite{riz10}) as:

 where $0=v_{0}<v_{1}<\cdots<v_{K}=t_{max}=\mbox{max}\left\{t_{i},\mbox{ }i=1,...,n\right\},$ such that $[0,t_{max}]$ is split into $K$ intervals, each with a constant baseline hazard $\lambda_{k}$.

 According to the recording time point $\bm s_{i}$ of the longitudinal process, the information contributed by subject $i$ can be described in a progressive way as follows: